ferencberes/ethereum-privacy/README.md

 # Data

 **You must download our Ethereum data in order to use our code!**

-You can choose from the commands below or just simply use this [link](https://dms.sztaki.hu/~fberes/ln/ln_data_2019-10-29.zip) to access the data.
+You can choose from the commands below or just simply use this download [link](https://dms.sztaki.hu/~fberes/ln/ln_data_2019-10-29.zip).

 ### a.)From Linux
 ```bash